 After assembling the documents, your next step will be to prepare the paperwork.
 Here's what you'll need and where to find it.

 Your case starts when you file your paperwork with the local bankruptcy court and either pay the filing fee or request a fee waiver.
-California, being a large state, has four bankruptcy courts with multiple locations serving different geographical areas.
+As a large state, California has four bankruptcy courts with multiple locations serving different geographical areas.
 Click on the district to go to the court's home page.
 It will provide information about where to file, local forms, and more.

 Your creditors will stop bothering you soon after you file.
 It takes a few days because the court mails your creditors notice of the "automatic stay" order that prevents most creditors from continuing to ask you to pay them.
 Here's what will happen next: